The effective speed of sound in cosmological perturbation theory: Summary and Conclusions

-We further extent this consideration of gauge independence of the relation between the variables such as $\delta p$, $\delta \rho$ and $\delta q$ in the case of multi-field/fluid system assuming all the matter content are minimally coupled.
-In this case of multi-field/fluid system, the isocurvature perturbation terms also contribute to the total pressure perturbation and this lead to a gauge independent relation between the total $\delta p$, $\delta \rho$, $\delta q$ and the isocurvature perturbations.
-This relation is described in Eq.~(\ref{Eqn: relation delta rho p and q multi filed/fluid}) and just like in the case of single field or fluid, one of the coefficient of a term in this equation turns out to be the square of the effective speed of sound of the total system.
-The expression of $c_{e}^{2}$ given in Eq.~(\ref{Eqn: ce2 total in multi filed/fluid}) is the main result of this paper and it is shown that gauge invariant Bardeen potential and the curvature perturbation propagates with this speed at scales much less than the sound horizon.
-This effective speed of sound of cosmological perturbations generalizes the one introduced by Garriga and Mukhanov in Ref.~\cite{Garriga:1999vw} to a system of many minimally coupled non-canonical scalar fields.
-As an example, an expression of $c_{e}^{2}$ in the case of two non-canonical scalar fields is given in Eq.~(\ref{Eqn: c_e^2 for two NC scalar fields}).
+We further extend this consideration of the gauge independence of the relationship between variables such as $\delta p$, $\delta \rho$, and $\delta q$ to the case of multi-field/fluid systems, assuming all matter components are minimally coupled.
+In such multi-component systems, isocurvature perturbation terms also contribute to the total pressure perturbation, leading to a gauge-independent relation between the total $\delta p$, $\delta \rho$, $\delta q$, and the isocurvature perturbations.
+This relation is described in Eq.~(\ref{Eqn: relation delta rho p and q multi filed/fluid}) and, as in the single-component case, one of the coefficients in this equation is identified as the square of the effective speed of sound for the total system.
+The expression for $c_{e}^{2}$ given in Eq.~(\ref{Eqn: ce2 total in multi field/fluid}) is the primary result of this paper.
+It is shown that the gauge-invariant Bardeen potential and the curvature perturbation propagate at this speed on scales much smaller than the sound horizon.
+This effective speed of sound generalizes the definition introduced by Garriga and Mukhanov in Ref.~\cite{Garriga:1999vw} to a system of multiple minimally coupled non-canonical scalar fields.
+As a practical example, the expression for $c_{e}^{2}$ in the case of two non-canonical scalar fields is provided in Eq.~(\ref{Eqn: c_e^2 for two NC scalar fields}).

+In multi-field/fluid cosmological systems, it is also possible to define a space-dependent and momentum-dependent effective speed of sound, as introduced in the literature~\cite{Romano:2018frb,Rodrguez:2020hot,Romano:2023bzn}.
+This quantity is related to the effective speed of sound defined in this paper, specifically Eq.~(\ref{Eqn: ce2 total in multi field/fluid}), through the expression given in Eq.~(\ref{Eqn: ce and vs reln}).
+It is shown that, at small scales, the effective speed of sound for a multi-filed system defined in this paper coincides with the space-dependent effective speed of sound defined in Ref.~\cite{Romano:2018frb}.